arup-kundu2103/Nextgen-Docs/Nextgen-docs/docs/index.md

 ---
 template: home.html
-title: Nextgen
+title: nGenue
 hide:
   - toc
   - navigation
   - feedback
 ---

-# What can you do with Nextgen?
+# What can you do with nGenue?

 <div class="grid cards wide" markdown>